-Paul Merson is understandably delighted at the recent pattern and took the opportunity to have another go at poor Marco Silva:
+Paul Merson is understandably delighted at the recent pattern and took the opportunity to have another go at poor Marco Silva, allegedly said:

 Big Sam getting the Everton job over some random foreign geezer is brilliant.
 Alan Pardew is a great coach who done a brilliant job at Newcastle with no moolah and then saved Palace from ruin.
 Hodgson and Moyes know England and English football inside out.
 They’ll be ready for rainy days at Stoke.
 Will Marco Silva?
 Don’t make me laugh.